nunocgoncalves/nft-name-service/README.md

 # Domain Service on Polygon Layer 2

-## Under Development!!
+Warning!!
+App under development!

-## This app let's the user deploy a domain service that can mint domains in the form of NFTs.
+This app let's the user deploy a domain service that can mint domains in the form of NFTs.

 ### Instructions
 Make sure you have the LTS version of Node installed.